 3.1.
 Soil pH and Total Nitrogen

-This study assessed the influence of humic acid derived from cogon grass (Imperata cylindrica) compost on selected chemical properties of acid Inceptisols from the coastal region of Bengkulu.
 Variance analysis showed that humic acid significantly affected soil pH, organic-C, available P, exchangeable K, and CEC (p<0.05) of Inceptisols, but did not influence total N, C/N ratio, and EC (p>0.05).
 As indicated in Figure 1a, humic acid application reduced soil pH by 0.14 and 0.30 units at rates of 1 and 4 g kg⁻¹, respectively, compared to the control.
 Notably, the pH reduction observed with the 1 g kg⁻¹ treatment was not significantly different from those achieved with 2 and 3 g kg⁻¹.

 Decreasing soil pH due to humic acid addition to the soil is associated with 2 significant processes.
 First, humic acid has 2 essential functional groups, carboxyl (COOH) and phenolic (Ar-OH) with acid properties.
 Both functional groups ionize and release hydrogen ions (Sposito, 2008; Tan, 2014).
 The humic acid solubility increases with increasing soil pH; on the other hand, it declines with decreasing soil pH (Yang et al. 2025; Mohammed et al., 2025).
 Secondly, Acid Inceptisols used in this experiment has relatively low buffering capacity, indicated by low CEC, therefore, addition of humic acid instantly lowers soil pH.